Qatar corruption scandal at the European Parliament: Political

 Immediately following the arrests, strong reactions of condemnation of Vice-President Kaili came from around the European Union.
 After the story was first reported by Belgian media, the President of the European Parliament, Roberta Metsola, stated that the European Parliament had been complying with an ongoing investigation, without specifying its nature.
 Immediately following the arrests, both PASOK, Kaili's political party in Greece, and the Socialists and Democrats Group inside the European Parliament announced Kaili's suspension from their respective parties.
 Two days following the arrests, Metsola suspended Kaili's responsibilities and powers as a Vice-President of the European Parliament.
 Three days later, in a vote of the full chamber, Kaili was officially removed as vice president by a supermajority.

 At the opening of the first meeting of the European Parliament following the raids, on 12 December President Metsola announced that all work with Qatar would be suspended.
 The suspension of Parliamentary business at such a time was significant as it comes just three days before the Parliament was due to vote on introducing a visa-free travel agreement with Qatar and other countries.
 This resulted in the vote on visa-free travel to Ecuador, Kuwait, and Oman also being cancelled.
 In addition, a major and controversial air transit agreement that would have allowed Qatar Airways unlimited access to the EU market was put on hold after warning that Qatar may have interfered in Parliament's internal deliberations on the agreement.
 During the negotiations there was criticism by EU member states that the agreement, negotiated by the Parliament's transport committee, was unduly favourable to Qatar.
 Later the full chamber voted to suspend all work on files involving Qatar in a 541–2 vote, with three abstentions.

 At the same meeting the Greens–European Free Alliance and Renew Europe both called for an inquiry committee to be set up by the European Parliament.
-In an vote of the chamber, the Parliament adopted a resolution creating a Committee of Inquiry into the affair.
+In a vote of the chamber, the Parliament adopted a resolution creating a Committee of Inquiry into the affair.

 Ahead of the opening of the plenary discussion several MEPs in the Socialists and Democrats Group stepped down from positions within the Parliament.
 Marc Tarabella suspended himself from the S&D group entirely, Marie Arena stood down as the Chair of the Parliament's human rights committee, Pietro Bartolo suspended his position as group spokesman on visa liberalisation and Andrea Cozzolino suspended his role as group spokesman on urgencies.
 Tarabella was later suspended by his national party, the Walloon Socialist Party.